cysouw/YAST/text/yast.md

 Each line in [@last] is a single instruction, possibly consisting of up to three different kinds of elements.
 Anything before the colon is an explicit ~~junctor~~ that marks the relation to the superordinate instruction.
 This is either a lexical role, an adposition or a subjunction/conjunction.
 When there is no colon, then the junction is assumed to be default modification.
 After the linkage follows the main lexical ~~nucleus~~.
 This is typically a German lexeme, though there are a few abstract abbreviations used, like '1' for the speaker.
 The actual lexemes are included in the instructions because the language-specific lexemes are the best summary of their meaning.
 After the content lexeme follows a list with explicit grammatical ~~specifications~~ (between brackets).
 When there are no grammatical specifications the rules will infer a default ("unmarked") grammatical structure.
 Multiple grammatical specifications are separated with a plus-sign, and their order is relevant in some situations.
 Specifications are often grammatical terms like 'Plural' because of the highly allomorphic formation of the German plural.
 However, these specifications are always abbreviations for language-specific forms and not universal grammatical categories.

-## The rules
+### The rules

-The rules use the instructions to produce an actual utterance.
-They specify how to put the elements from an instruction in their proper place and give them their proper grammatical form.
+The rules produce an actual utterance on the basis of the instructions.
+The rules specify how to put the elements from an instruction in their proper place and give them their proper grammatical form.
 The basic action induced by an instruction is the insertion of linguistic material into the structure prepared by the superordinate instructions, followed by various morphosyntactic edits to produce the right inflection, allomorphy, agreement and government.
 The rules for German will be discussed in details in later chapters.

-## The result
+### The result

 In the current implementation, the result of applying the rules to a recipe is an utterance in orthographic form.
 Each part of the utterance is prepared as soon as possible, i.e. the first words of an utterance can mostly already be uttered long before all instructions for a complete sentence are even finished.
 This is illustrated in [@tbl:example] for the recipe from [@last].
 This intuitively seems similar to actual language production in that it is often possible to start speaking without even knowing what will be said in the rest of the sentence.